Raphi Cohen

 Raphi Cohen (רפי כהן; born 1975 in Jerusalem) is an Israeli chef.
+He is the former owner of the "Raphael" bistro restaurant.

 Biography

-Raphi Cohen raised in the German Colony, Jerusalem, he started his apprenticeship at age 13 in King David Hotel pastry.
+Raphi Cohen was raised in the German Colony, Jerusalem, and started his apprenticeship at age 13 in King David Hotel pastry.
 As a teenager he worked in Grappa restaurant.
-When Arcadia restaurant in Jerusalen opened in 1995, he started working there during his military service.
+When Arcadia restaurant in Jerusalem opened in 1995, he started working there during his military service.